 Saturday: Thornhill to Brodick (Arran) (67 miles) Elevation: 3271ft / 997m

 A moderate start today past castles and by quiet lanes next to gentle rivers gives way to cutting across the countryside in Ayrshire and then navigating on cycle paths, as we head to Ardrossan to catch the ferry to Brodick on the Isle of Arran.
 From here we begin the most exciting section of the trip as we continue northwards along the rugged, wild and untamed beauty of the West coast of Scotland.

 A superb coastal road takes us northwards to Sannox Bay before cutting inland to the north coast of Arran where we will catch the ferry over to Kintyre.
-A cracking day with fantastic scenery takes us along Kintyre often hugging the coastline up to Oban where we will take the ferry to the Isle of Mull.
+A cracking day with fantastic scenery takes us along Kintyre often hugging the coastline up to Oban.

-A short cycle followed by an early ferry across the Sound of Mull takes us back onto the mainland.
+We begin today with an early ferry onto Mull where we cycle across the island to pick up the 2nd ferry of the day across the Sound of Mull which takes us back onto the mainland.
 Here we cycle amongst some of the most spectacular scenery that our country has to offer, lets just hope the weather is on our side!
 We spend the night in the small coastal town of Mallaig, ready to catch the ferry in the morning.

 An early start and another spectacular day takes us across the Isle of Skye to cross the impressive Skye Bridge at the Kyle of Lochalsh and back to the mainland.
 We have an optional detour to the picture-postcard little village of Plockton which was used as the back drop for Hamish McBeth, The Wicker Man and The Inspector Alleyn Mysteries.
 The second half of this day is as fine a days cycling as you will encounter anywhere within the British Isles.

 Wednesday: Kinlochewe to Ullapool (75 miles) Elevation: 5390ft / 1643m